leifbr/partnerlabs/docs/class7/modules/module3.rst

 * Using a new private browser log into the Hackazon application
   * Username: firstname.lastname@mail.example.com
   * Password: password
-* The request will be blocked cand you will be ask why.
+* The request will be blocked and you will be asked why.
 Get the support ID of the offending request.

 * Go to the Application event logs and find the offending request using the support ID.
 Open the request and you will set a **Illegal parameter value length** click **View...** under **Suggestions**.